Mathias-Thomsen/Markdown/ColorModels.md

 # Color models

-Here is some *color models* that can be usefull to visualization the colors.
+Here is some *color models* that can be usefull to visualize the colors.

 ### Example